 How do you get from Tirana airport to the city?

-The Rinas Express bus is the cheapest option at $4.50 (400 ALL) for the 30 to 45 minute ride to Skanderbeg Square, running 24/7 every hour on the hour.
-Pre-booked taxis through Taxi Lux or Green Taxi run $12 to $14 — about half the price of the official yellow airport taxis at $24 to $27.
+There are several ways to handle the Tirana airport transfer into the city, but the Rinas Express bus is the cheapest at $4.50 (400 ALL) for the 30 to 45 minute ride to Skanderbeg Square, running 24/7 every hour on the hour.
+Pre-booked taxis through a local app run $10 to $14 — roughly half the price of the official yellow airport taxis at $24 to $27.

 All transfer options: